Interview Prep

 The hardest questions that follow your introduction will go better if you set the right tone here.
 A strong opening primes the interviewer to hear the rest of your answers favorably.
 A weak one puts you in recovery mode for the next 45 minutes.

 You now have the formula, six examples, and a clear process for getting to 90 seconds.
+Once your introduction is locked, move on to the other common interview questions that follow it.
 The last step is saying it out loud until it stops sounding like an answer and starts sounding like you.

 Write it.
 Cut it.
 Time it.
 Record it.
 Then do it again.